 In the European Territory, we hold a wholesale distribution authorization but do not have any warehouse and structure to store, pack and ship Trogarzo[®].
 We do not currently intend to open a warehouse and do not have the infrastructure to carry out the activities set forth above.
 Therefore, we are relying on Loxxess to carry out these activities.
 We have not entered into a long-term commercial agreement with Loxxess.
 The Loxxess Agreement is a one-year term agreement that automatically renews at the end of its term unless a party provides the other with a prior written notice of its intent not to renew such agreement within a certain period of time.
-Although we have identified other third-party logistic service providers in the European Territory, if the Loxxess Agreement is terminated unilaterally by Loxxess, or if we decide to terminate such agreement, there can be no assurance that we would succeed in entering into agreements with those other third-party logistic service providers on terms satisfactory to us.
-Our failure to enter into long-term commercial agreements with those third-party logistic service providers would disrupt our supply and distribution chain and would delay the commercialization of Trogarzo[®] in the European Territory.
-All such events would result in a material adverse effect on our business, revenues and financial conditions.
+Although we have identified other third-party logistic service providers in the European Territory, if the Loxxess Agreement is terminated unilaterally by Loxxess. or if we decide to terminate such agreement, there can be no assurance that we would succeed in entering into agreements with those other third-party logistic service providers on terms satisfactory to us.
+Our failure to enter into long-term commercial agreements with those third-party logistic service providers would disrupt our supply and distribution chain and would delay the commercialization of Trogarzo® in the European Territory.
+All such events would result in a material adverse effect on our business. revenues and financial conditions.

-The vast majority of our sales, medical service liaison and market access personnel in the United States and in the European Territory dedicated to the commercialization of our products in these territories is provided by Syneos.
-Syneos provides us with all of the services related to the commercialization of our products, namely sales personnel, medical science liaison personnel, market access specialists and other individuals whose roles and functions pertain to the commercialization of our products.
+Part of our commercial team in the United States and in the European Territory dedicated to the commercialization of our products in these territories is provided by Syneos.
+In the United States, after March 14, 2022, Syneos will continue to provide us with services related to managed market and certain functions supporting our medical team in connection with the commercialization of our products.
+In Europe, Syneos provides us with medical science liaison personnel.
 Although we are aware that there exists other third-party services providers that could provide the same services as Syneos, we have not entered into any agreements with them nor conducted any audit on them.
 If we need to find another third-party service provider for some or all of the services provided by Syneos, it will be time-consuming and will be disruptive to our business.
 In addition, there can be no assurance that we will be able to find such third-party service provider if we are unable to agree on the terms and conditions of an agreement with them.

-Finally, we will be relying on the services of a CRO for the conduct of our Phase 3 clinical trial studying tesamorelin for the treatment of NASH in the general population and our Phase 1 clinical trial studying TH1902 in various types of cancer.
+Finally, we retain contract research organizations, or CROs, to support us with the conduct of our clinical trials from time to time.
 These CROs will be tasked with the recruitment of patients, negotiations of clinical study agreements with various clinics and the monitoring of those clinics in connection with our clinical trials.
-If these CROs default on their covenants or are found, for instance, to be in violation of applicable laws, our clinical trials could be delayed and any timelines set forth in our public communications could be wring.
+If these CROs default on their covenants or are found, for instance, to be in violation of applicable laws, our clinical trials could be delayed and any timelines set forth in our public communications could be wrong.
 In addition, if these CROs are found to be in violation of applicable laws, any data generated in the course of our clinical trials could be questioned by regulatory agencies and this could lead to a rejection of any data submitted to those regulatory agencies at the time of submitting an sBLA or NDA seeking the approval of our products.